Hello ! If you are here, you want to model abundance data.

 if there are a few modifications.

-We will also update the documentation on the branch : you can call the
+We will also update the documentation on the website.

 Here is presented an example of abundance modeling with